A Headshot of Dr. FitzMedrud, therapist for relationship and sexual issues.

 Personal Identities and Brief Biography

 Therapy is always about the client.
-Sometimes though it is nice to know a little bit about the person you are considering to be your therapist.
+Sometimes, though, it is nice to know a little about the person you are considering as your therapist.

 My identities: